jundalisay/superb/content/en/research/sarkar/yogic-treatments/leprosy.md

 Leprosy is mainly a disease of the poor.
 Unless the masses are provided with sufficient nutritious food, the spread of the disease among them cannot be totally checked.

-For a patient, either the fruit or leaves of ucche – [[(bitter gourd (Momordica charantia Linn.) has fewer qualities)]] – or paltá, neem (Azadirachta indica A. Juss.) or shobháiṋjana flowers, leaves or stems should be an item on the menu every day.
+For a patient, any of the following should be eaten everyday:
+- the fruit or leaves of ucche
+- bitter gourd (Momordica charantia Linn.
+- paltá
+- neem (Azadirachta indica A. Juss.)
+- leaves, flowers, or stems of shobháiṋjana

 Heleiṋcá, gimá, bráhmii or some other leafy vegetable should also be taken daily.

 ## Remedies: